juhalehtonen/elm-playground/README.md

 ## Drawbacks of Elm

-- Writing HTML as functions feels painful
+- Writing long HTML as functions feels painful, but feels nicer when it is separated to functions
 - Largely a one-man-show with a BDFL (Benevolent dictator for life).
 Keeps things consistent but also locks the language up
 - JSON parsing, a very common task in everyday web apps, is quite annoying
 - Small community and package ecosystem, slow development cycles